alessioRM87/MeetUs.ReactNative.Mobile/README.md

 1) react-native run-android

-# To see logs from console.log(), after run-android, type react-native log-android to show logs on terminal
+# To see logs from console.log(),

+1) After react-native run-android, react-native log-android to show logs on terminal